Sands End Arts & Community Centre

 - Date: 2017 - 2020

 We have designed a creative Arts and Community Centre for Hammersmith & Fulham Council.
-The centre provides spaces for art exhibitions and community events with an ancillary café and children’s day nursery.
+The centre provides large and airy spaces for art exhibitions, dance classes and community events alongside an ancillary café.

 The centre is fully accessible and caters for all user groups and ages with consideration of youth and older people.